jramey2016/Ultra96V2_Blinky/README.md

 # Steps

 First we will start by launching the Xilinx Vitis IDE.
-Upon launch you will be asked to select your workspace directory, choose what option you are comfortable with.
+Upon launch you will be asked to select your workspace directory.
 ![direct](https://user-images.githubusercontent.com/72533453/129287452-0ce2adbe-43fa-4b6e-b103-291c38e977dd.PNG)